singularian/mdencode/docs/modulusScan.md

 ## Example 4

 This examples shows a 14 byte block encoded in a 13 byte block.
 This is an example of modulus scan compression where the mdzip byte block is smaller than the input block.
 It uses 2 32-bit signatures CRC-32 and FNV-32 and a 32-bit modulus and 1 byte for the modulus exponent.
-It was run on a 9 by 32 core servers with 288 threads.
+It was run on 9 servers with 32 cores with a total of 288 cpu threads.

 ```
 ./decoderRandomTestHC -block=14 -mod=32 -bh=0000000010000001 -thread=288 -start=0 -end=32  -hex=0000000012002000000011DDFFFC